 If you need to get to the next city as quickly as possible, then it’s best to go by HSR train.
 It’ll get you there in half the time.
 Tickets are more expensive but you can get up to 35% off if you buy them in advance or travel during off-peak hours.

 You can check the Taiwan High Speed Rail website for a schedule of trains to Tainan from wherever you are.
 Like TRA train tickets, it’s a good idea to get your ticket as early as you can.
 Check out the online ticketing page of the HSR website for more information.

-Traveling by bus is the cheapest option but it can take twice as long.
-Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on fares, routes, and traveling times.
+Traveling by bus is the cheapest option.
+Fares may vary depending on the bus company so you can check Klook for more information and to purchase bus tickets to Tainan.

 WHERE TO EXCHANGE CURRENCY